SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 … — …

-Use periods for dots and hyphens for dashes.
-This is the standard digital format used in Morse code translators and messaging.
+That is, if you are looking at a keyboard Use a dot (period) for the dots and use hyphen for the dashes.
+The digital format that this is in, is the standard used on Morse code translators and messaging.

 Here is the complete visual morse code pattern for SOS: